-- Uncertainties on the SPM and contaminants fluxes will be calculated and published; - Other TME and new contaminants such as gadolinium will be included in the dataset depending on the authorities's concern and scientific purpose.
-These contaminants might also be analyzed on the SPM samples already collected and stored in the chamber at -80°C; - Additional parameters to describe the particle size distribution will be added such as the percentage of clay/silt/sand; - Link between the different contaminants measured on the same SPM sample will be added as a common sample name; - The values lower than LO or LD will be replaced by a more precise statistical method when feasible.
+- Uncertainties on the SPM and contaminants fluxes will be calculated and published; - Other TME and new contaminants such as gadolinium will be included in the dataset depending on the authorities' concern and scientific purpose.
+These contaminants might also be analyzed on the SPM samples already collected and stored in the chamber at -80°C; - Additional parameters to describe the particle size distribution will be added, such as the percentage of clay, silt, sand; - Link between the different contaminants measured on the same SPM sample will be added as a common sample name; - Values lower than LQ or LD will be replaced by a more precise statistical method when feasible.